sveltekit-i18n/parsers/parser-default/README.md

 __NOTE: `;`, `:`, `{` and `}` characters are used as placeholder identifiers and separators, so you shouldn't use them within your definition keys and values.
 You should use their escaped form insead (`\\;`, `\\:`, `\\{` or `\\}`).__

+## Issues
+If you are facing issues with this parser, create a ticket [here](https://github.com/sveltekit-i18n/lib/issues).